KeithBreach/project-01/README.md

 ## Directory Structure
 ```
 .
+├── data		<- Data to besed in this project.
+│   ├── ext
+│   ├── int
+│   └── raw
-├── images 			<- Images for README.md files.
+├── images		<- Image for `README.md` files.
+├── notebooks		<- Ipython notebook files to be used in this project.
-├── reports			<- IGenerated analysis as HTML, PDF, LaTeX, etc.
+├── reports		<- Generated analysis as HTML, PDF, LatEx, etc.
-│   ├── figures			<-
-│   └── logs			<- Generated graphics and figures to be used in reporting.
+│   ├── figures		<- Generated graphics and figures to be used in reporting.
+│   └── logs		<- Generated log files.
-├── scripts			<-
+├── scripts		<- Python scripts codes to be used in this project.
-│   ├── __init__.py
-│   └── quandl_api.py
-└── src
+└── src			<- Source codes to be used in this project.
-    └── __init__.py

 ```
-## 1Installation
+## Installation

 ## References